SamZorSec/AI-Thinker_RGBW_Bulb/README.md

   OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-*If you like the content of this repo, please add a star!
+*This firmware was graciously supported by [DariBer](https://github.com/DariBer), who had offered me a development bulb.
+If you like the content of this repo, please add a star!
 Thank you!*